comphy-lab/pyRheo/docs/README.md

 ## Oscillation

-### Class: `OscillationModel`
+### Class: `SAOSModel`

 #### Description
-`OscillationModel` allows you to fit and predict various rheological creep models.
+`SAOSModel` allows you to fit and predict various rheological creep models.
 It supports multiple optimization methods and automatic model selection.

 ---